sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

   <img width="250" src="img/security-testing/dfd-code2.png" alt="Making a DFD">
 </p>

-The solid transitions show `control transfers`, while the dotted transitions show `data transfers`.
+The solid transitions show *control transfers*, while the dotted transitions show *data transfers*.
 Suppose that we want to perform reaching definitions analysis of the three variables: `a`, `b`, and `c`.
 First, we label each basic block, and draw a table that lists the variable values in each block.
 If a variable is not used in the block, or the value remains the same, nothing is listed.
 At the end, each column of the table is merged to list the full set of potential values for each variable.

->Remember, if the value of a variable is controlled by a user-controlled parameter, it cannot be resolved until run-time, so it is written as it is. \
+Remember, if the value of a variable is controlled by a user-controlled parameter, it cannot be resolved until run-time, so it is written as it is.
-If a variable `X` copies its value to another variable `Y`, then the reaching definitions analysis dictates that the variable `Y` will receive all potential values of `X`, once they become known. \
+If a variable `X` copies its value to another variable `Y`, then the reaching definitions analysis dictates that the variable `Y` will receive all potential values of `X`, once they become known.
-Also, whether a loop terminates is an undecidable problem *(also called the Halting problem)*, so finding the actual values that a looping variable takes on is not possible using static analysis.
+Also, whether a loop terminates is an undecidable problem (also called the *halting problem*), so finding the actual values that a looping variable takes on is not possible using static analysis.

 <p align="center">
   <img width="250" src="img/security-testing/dfd-code3.png" alt="Performing reaching definitions analysis">